 Some of these grasses are ornamental; others are used for lawns, erosion control, or pasture.
 All need good drainage, can withstand dry conditions and severe frosts.
 Clumps can be divided in fall.Festuca arundinacea

 Clumping, tall-growing pasture grass (to 4 ft.) whose finer-leafed selections are used for moderately low-water-use lawns.
-Tough blades, tolerance of compacted soils make it a good turf for playing or sports; finer-textured strains are used alone or mixed with bluegrass.
+Tough blades and tolerance of compacted soils make it a good turf for playing or sports; finer-textured strains are used alone or mixed with bluegrass.
 Check locally for best-adapted varieties.
-Forms no runners, so plants must be close together to make dense turf; sown 8 to 10 lbs. of seed per 1,000 sq. ft.
-Sow in fall in mild-winter areas, in spring in colder part of range.
+Forms no runners, so plants must be close together to make dense turf; sow 8 to 10 lbs. of seed per 1,000 sq. ft.
+Sow in fall in mild-winter areas, in spring in colder part of the range.

 Native to Armenia, this rampant, thorny blackberry has naturalized in two dozen states from coast to c...

 Often called waterlily tulip, T. kaufmanniana is a very early bloomer with 3-in., creamy yell...

 Early-blooming T. fosteriana has the largest flowers—to 8 in. wide—of any tulip. ...